-Niche Environment and Heritage (Niche) was commissioned by EPM Projects Pty Ltd (EPM Projects) on behalf of Oxford Falls Grammar School (OFGS) to undertake a Biodiversity Assessment for the proposed removal of a single tree (the Project).
-The OFGS is situated at 1078 Oxford Falls Rd, Oxford Falls NSW 2100 (Lot 100/-/DP1240806) in the Northern Beaches Local Government Area (LGA) (the study area, Figure 1).
+Niche Environment and Heritage (Niche) was commissioned by EPM Projects Pty Ltd (EPM Projects) on behalf of Oxford Falls Grammar School (OFGS) to undertake a Biodiversity Assessment for the proposed construction of a new carpark within the school (proposed works).
+OFGS is located at 1078 Oxford Falls Rd, Oxford Falls NSW 2100 (Lot 100/-/DP1240806) in the Northern Beaches Local Government Area (LGA) (the subject area, Figure 1).